MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 then they may have suggestions for other suitable reviewers or you can approach anyone who would have good insight into the changes made.

+Changes that have a linked LFRic Core ticket should find a SciTech reviewer from the :ref:`CCD Team<simIT>`.

 The review process will iterate between the developer and reviewer until the changes made are agreed to be of sufficient quality.
 The SciTech reviewer will fill in a :ref:`SciTech Review Checklist <template>` which makes sure all